jmillerv/go-dj/README.md

 ### Local Folder
 Folders are also supported and make the same directory assumptions as local files.

+### Web Radio
+A web radio station can be supplied via URL in the config

 ## Roadmap
 - [ ] Podcast Support
 - [x] Web Radio Station Support